ietf-wg-elegy/rfc8989bis/draft-ietf-elegy-rfc8989bis.md

 capture (see {{capture-math}}).

-A sudden surge in the number of volunteers, particularly of people that no one recognizes as a part of the community is an early-warning system for leadership and the IETF Secretariat to further investigate.
+A sudden surge in the number of volunteers, particularly of people that no one recognizes as a part of the community, is an early-warning system for leadership and the IETF Secretariat to further investigate.
+One response would be to deny fee waivers to suspect attendees, as these are issued at the discretion of the IETF and IRTF chairs.

 While loosening eligibility criteria lowers the cost to an attacker of producing eligible volunteers, it also increases the number of "legitimate" volunteers that increases the difficulty and detectability of an attack.

-## The Two-Per-Organization Limit
+### The Two-Per-Organization Limit

 The two-per-organization limit in {{RFC8713}} complicates such an attack.
 To circumvent it, an organization must either (1) coordinate with at least two